amarsingh789/simon-game-clone/README.md

 # simon-game-clone
-This is a Simon game clone
+This is a Simon game clone...